-This graph outlines both the raw salary difference and the percentage difference in salary at each level of employment.
-In terms of raw salary difference, the most significant difference is between the salaries of the top executives, with a difference of $29,466.
-The difference between the operational, entry-level positions is the smallest, with a difference of $9,624.
+This graph outlines the raw salary difference and the percentage difference in salary at each level of employment.
+In terms of raw salary difference, the most significant difference is between the wages of the top executives, with a difference of $29,466.
+The difference between the operational, and entry-level positions is the smallest, with a difference of $9,624.

-In terms of percentage difference, the greatest difference again occurs at the executive level with the CPO earning 22.24% more on average than the CHRO.
+In terms of percentage difference, the most significant difference again occurs at the executive level with the CPO earning 22.24% more on average than the CHRO.
 The salaries of those in middle management positions have the lowest percentage difference at 12.52%.

 An interesting data point to note is that, despite having the smallest raw salary difference, those in operational positions have the second highest percentage difference, with People Operations Coordinators earning 19.78% more on average than HR Coordinators.

-Even more significantly, we found that on average, these “New HR” jobs are earning 17.5% more than their older counterparts.
+Even more significantly, we found that, on average, these “New HR” jobs earn 17.5% more than their older counterparts.
 As we’ve now seen in the graphs above, this can translate to many thousand dollars per year.